dcunited001/dcunited001.github.io/_posts/2016-07-11-consciousness-as-a-continuum.md

 do not have quantum effects like this could be combined to form "new" particles, which do not have such dependencies ... maybe.

+It should be possible to Quantum Web into more localized neighborhoods of matter that has interacted more recently.
+We could assume that matter close to us is more likely to have interacted recently than something lightyears away.
+Something similar to the cosmic background radiation might emerge.
+As we peer further into the history of entanglements, we could deduce how local particles are entangled and then infer the average effect that distant particles may have.

+Again, it's all pure speculation.
+If I ever make it out of this invisible fence and up to the MIT campus in Boston, I'll be sure to shout questions at strangers.
+But until then, I really don't have anyone to talk to or ask. *C'est triste.*

 ### Quantum Broadband

 #### WTF, Comcast!!
 Where you at?